chasetermination/Chase-Termination/README.md

 java -jar ChaseTermination-TEL.jar [/path/to/owl/file]
 ```

-The tool executes the chase termination algorithm and returns whether the chase terminates.
+The tool executes the chase termination algorithm for the class of EL ontologies, runs the `Linearization` algorithm, and returns whether the chase terminates.
 Additionally, the output
-file contains statistics about the program.
+file contains statistics about the program before and after linearization.

 - terminates-l: true if the chase terminates; false otherwise.
 - avg_arity: The average arities of the predicates.